Si Pruebas una Vez: Background and release

 "Si Pruebas una Vez" was written by Ángela Dávalos and Juan Luis Broissin Cruz.
 It serves as the nine track to her first studio album Ha*Ash (2003) and then recorded live for his live album edition deluxe Primera Fila: Hecho Realidad (2015).

-On November, 2004, the track was re-released as a digital download as the promotional single for Ha*Ash.
+In November 2004, the track was re-released as a digital download as the promotional single for Ha*Ash.
 The track "Soy Mujer", which also appeared on the parent album, were also released digitally.

 Music video

 A music video for "Si Pruebas una Vez" for his live album edition deluxe Primera Fila: Hecho Realidad (2015) was released on November 20, 2015.
 It was directed by Nahuel Lerena.
 The video was filmed in Lake Charles, Louisiana, United States.

 Commercial performance

 The track peaked at number 5 in the Monitor Latino charts in the Mexico.